gray-open/pinenote/README.md

 ## Initial Setup

 First steps after receiving the device the following, all done over wifi via ssh.
+As at 18th May 2025.

 1. [Apply the recommended official fix to the bootloader](#bootloader-fix)
 2. [Backup the VCOM voltage reference](#backup-vcom-reference)